schlitzered/CatWeazle/README.md

 If the tag is present, the Lambda function will fetch the instance ip_address, instance_id and the value of the tag and create the instance in the API server using a POST request.

-If the requests succeeds, the response will contain the designated IP FQDN for this instance.
+If the requests succeeds, the response will contain the designated FQDN for this instance.
 The Lambda function will then try to set the "Name" tag on the instance, to match the fqdn from the response.

 If the event is "terminated", the lambda function will try to remove the instance-id from the API Server.